pwnability/CTF/README.md

 # CTF

-This repo is used CTF archive and its write ups.
+This repo is used to manage previous CTF problems and write ups.